the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

   </Button>
 ~~~~~~~~

 As you can see, the Sort component reuses your common Button component.
-On a button click each individual passed `sortKey` will get set by the `onSort()` method.
-Now you should be able to sort the list when you click on the column headers.
+On a button click, each individual passed `sortKey` is set by the `onSort()` method, so the list is sorted when column headers are selected.

-There is one minor improvement for an improved look.
-So far, the button in a column header looks a bit silly.
-Let's give the button in the Sort component a proper `className`.
+Now we'll improve the look of the button in the column header.
+Let's give it a proper `className`:

 {title="src/App.js",lang=javascript}
 ~~~~~~~~